HomeEnterprise ITArtificial IntelligenceIndia moving from AI pilots to enterprise outcomes, says ServiceNow’s Adrian Johnston

 Register Now →

 According to Subramanian, TCS is equipping about 600,000 employees with AI tools and encouraging adoption through hackathons, internal “AI Fridays” and coaching sessions.
-She said creating an “AI-first ” is critical for moving beyond pilots and proofs of concept.
+She said creating an “AI-first culture” is critical for moving beyond pilots and proofs of concept.

 Subramanian also pointed to small, agile “rapid builder” teams that deliver outcomes within weeks, as well as the need for senior leaders to take an active role in learning and applying AI technologies.
 “Future relevance demands more than oversight, it requires investing personal time to learn, apply and champion AI,” she said.